mlovretovich/quest-result/README.md

 The terraform in this project will bring up a VPC and most resources required to run this application in the Amazon Cloud.

 #### Modules
+I created 3 terraform modules in order to encapsulate resources and separate concerns.
+They are specific to this project and mainly used for readability purposes.
 * [ecs_fargate_service](terraform/modules/ecs_fargate_service/README.md)
 * [load_balancer](terraform/modules/load_balancer/README.md)
 * [network](terraform/modules/network/README.md)